AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-27-Rectangle-Packing:-An-incredibly-difficult-problem-that-seems-trivial-at-first.md

  <p></p>

- <p>Now consider the case where you have to arrange more rectangles, it'll probably take you a lot more time to do so:</p>
+ <p>Now consider the case where you have to arrange more rectangles, it'll probably take you a lot more time to do so by trial and error, and you can see that some of the examples below are far from being optimal:</p>

   <div class="row gtr-50 gtr-uniform">
       <div class="col-4"><span class="image fit"><img src="https://gorillasun.de/assets/images/2021-02-27-rectangle-packing/rectangles_example4.png" alt="" /></span></div>